joshuabezaleel/go-support/README.md

 # go-support
 Go program for finding and supporting sponsorable awesome Go packages in your project's module dependencies (go.mod).
-Let's support the Go developers and make the ecosystem a better place!
+Let's support all the Go developers and make the Go ecosystem a better place!

 <img src="assets/go-support.gif" width="960">

-## For developers
+## Caveats
-Please help us to update the list of sponsorable packages (your package!) by opening PR on the [`list.go`](https://github.com/joshuabezaleel/go-support/blob/master/list.go) file.
-Put (1) your name and your projects in the [`authorToProjectsList`](https://github.com/joshuabezaleel/go-support/blob/master/list.go#L3) variable and then (2) your name and your sponsor URLs in the [`authorToSponsorURLsList`](https://github.com/joshuabezaleel/go-support/blob/master/list.go#L25) variable by conforming to the previous examples.
+- All of the modules and dependencies are retrieved from your project's `go.mod` file.
+- The modules are then grouped by author according to the first (1st) GitHub Sponsors-enabled username at the repository's `.github/FUNDING.yml`.
+- URLs that will be opened in the browser are the GitHub authors page stated in the previous point.

 ## Installation
-1. Make sure Go 1.12 or above is installed in your machine.
+1. Make sure Go 1.12 or above (that comes with the module support) is installed in your machine.
 2. Get the program using `go get github.com/joshuabezaleel/go-support`.
 3. Add GitHub token by using the command `export GITHUB_TOKEN="<your_token>"` available at [this link](https://github.com/settings/tokens) to authenticate the request and pass the API rate limit.
 4. Run `go-support` in the root of your project modules.